BurakKontas/Manga-Auth/README.md

 # Manga Auth API

-Manga Auth API is a Spring Boot application that provides authentication and authorization services for Manga applications.
+Manga Auth API is a Spring Boot application that provides authentication and authorization services for Manga application.

 ## Getting Started